-The initial steps is to create a narrative around your brand.
-A story consisting of the past, present and future of your brand.
+The initial step is to create a narrative around your brand.
+A story consisting of the past, present, and future of your brand.

 There’s a popular saying that if you tell about the feature of your product people will forget it.
 If you tell them the benefits of your product then they’ll question it.
 And if you tell them a story then they’ll share it.